semarie/sysclean/README.md

 > File mode.
 > **sysclean**
-> will additionnally show old libraries that aren't used by any packages, and
+> will additionally show old libraries that aren't used by any packages, and
 > */etc*
 > will be inspected.
 > It will report base libraries with versions newer than what's expected.